dominik-/t-race/README.md

     units:
       - work: workA
         svc: svc02
 	    - work: workA
 	  	  svc: svc03
 ```

 ### Trace Generation Model
 Trace generation can be split into two parts: the generation of hierachically structured spans, constituting traces (section TODO #ref) and the generation of key-value structured trace context data and baggage (section TODO #ref).

 t-race generates traces by emulating actual processing, called *work*, and communication between services, which are invoked by *calls*.
 Work and calls are paired into *Units*. (see also Section on [[Services and Call Hierarchy]])).
 Each worker emulates a single service, which sequentially processes all units.
 Work is done at the beggining of each unit, which is why it is referred to as *workBefore*.
-Calls with workBefore set, wait for the previous call to complete.
+Calls with workBefore set wait for the previous call to complete.
 That means, all calls with workBefore set to any value, are *synchronous* calls.
 If workBefore is not set, we assume the call to the service of a unit to be done *in parallel* to the previous one.
-More specifically, it executes an async gRPC call to the referenced successive service and proceeds to process the following unit.
+To be precise, it executes an async gRPC call to the referenced successive service and proceeds to process the following unit.
 The following figure visualizes the trace generation sequence.

 ![t-race trace generation model](doc/trace-gen-flow.png "Trace generation model of t-race, demonstrating the generated traces for svc01 making two sequential calls to scv02 and svc03")